alicewriteswrongs/pyresolve/pyresolve.md

 Whew!
 That was a lot.
 Most of these are zero though, which helps.
 We also are going to make one more class attribute, which is `self.header`.
 This will be equal to the 'genheader' method, which sticks everything together for us.
-Since we need to generate a packet (which is binary data) we're going to use 'pack', from the struct module:
+Since we need to generate a packet (which is binary data) we will going to use 'pack', from the struct module: